 - Privacy and confidentiality in health care

-This workshop will help you develop your health and wellness business idea in a private practice or within your organization.
-The course will focus on the practical aspects of establishing, maintaining, and growing a health and wellness practice to promote and support support healthier lifestyles, aging, and chronic disease management.
+This webcast will help you develop your health and wellness business idea in a private practice or within your organization.
+The webcast will focus on the practical aspects of establishing, maintaining, and growing a health and wellness practice to promote and support support healthier lifestyles, aging, and chronic disease management.

 - Understand how to gain buy in and position health coaching services so people understand its value and impact.